Student Adjustment and Farm Worker Legislation at the Forefront of Congressional Debate

 - have graduated from high school or have been accepted to a college or institution of higher education;

-- are of good moral character AND
+- are of good moral character

 - are not deportable on account of a criminal conviction, alien smuggling or document fraud.